Bard-Robotics/ChineseCheckers/README.md

 ## Running the game
 Download the repository, enter from the command line and run command ```python server.py```.
 This will give you a web address running on your local server that looks like ```http://127.0.0.1:5000/```, paste it in a web browser to view the game board.

 To interact with the server, get the room number ```ROOM_ID``` and web address ```HOST```.
 Run a client program (recommend using python or js) using the HTTP API to send requests to the game board.
-Here's a small sample program using the requests library in Python.
+Here's a small sample program using the requests library in Python to move on checker piece.

 ```python
 import requests